Bata94/DockerRight/README.md

 If you don't set Before- or AfterBackupCMDs that would need network access, you should set the Docker Network to "none".

+If you don't want to use the ContainerRegistry, just git clone this repository and build your image.
+The Dockerfile and an example Composefile are already there.

 ### Available VersionTags

 | Tag       | Description                                   |